 Les enfants jouaient dans le parc derrière moi et je pouvais entendre leurs sons.

 The children were playing in the park behind me and I could hear their sounds.

-In conclusion, it’s not just about you but also what’s happening around you.
+In conclusion, it concerns you and what’s happening around you too.